hbctraining/variant_analysis/lessons/14_IGV.md

 <img src="../img/Loaded_file_IGV.png" width="600">
 </p>

 This loaded file is referred to as a *track* in IGV.
-We can have multipple tracks loaded as once and in the next section we will demonstrate how to load tracks provided by IGV.
+We can have multiple tracks loaded as once and in the next section we will demonstrate how to load tracks provided by IGV.

 ### Load IGV Provided Tracks

 For a select few genomes, like human, IGV comes with a few annotation tracks such as RefSeq genes.
 While Refseq genes is loaded by default in the lower panel of the IGV window, the other tracks are not automatically loaded.
-Let's see how to load these track by left-clicking on <kbd>File</kbd> -> <kbd>Load from Server...</kbd>:
+Let's see how to load these track by left-clicking on <kbd>File</kbd> &#8594; <kbd>Load from Server...</kbd>:

 <p align="center">
 <img src="../img/Load_from_server_IGV.png" width="600">